- Shareholders Equity

 - It provides an additional source of capital to the Company for the future.
 A Company may issue it when it may seem its capital eroding but does not require immediate capital infusion.
-Thus, they issue it so to have enough capital source for the future.
+Thus, the issue it so as to have enough capital sources for the future.

 - Stock Warrants attracts more investors and for the shares of the Company.
 Suppose the shares of the Company trade at $ 500 and the Company issues it at $ 50, it can get attraction from the investors who do not enough capital to purchase shares of the Company but they can purchase it so to keep the right to purchase shares of the Company in the future.

 - It can preserve goodwill from the Company’s shareholders.
 The Company would find it easier to convince the shareholders to pay to say $ 50 than to pay $ 500.
 Thus, the Company will receive its capital while maintaining its reputation with the shareholders.

 - Issuing it with other financial instruments will improve the Company’s attractiveness and reduce the cost of funding for the Company.

 - If the warrant holders exercise their right to convert them into shares, it will boost the liquidity of the Company’s stock in the market.